Table of Contents

 Installing Python packages

 conda installs Python packages from different online repositories which are called “channels”.
 A package needs to go through thorough testing before it is included in the default channel, which is good for stability, but also means that new versions will be delayed and fewer packages are available overall.
 There is a community-driven effort called the conda-forge (read more here), which provides more up to date packages.
-To enable us to access the most up to date version of the Python packages we are going to use, we will add the more up to date channel.
-To add the conda-forge channel by typing the following in the terminal:
+Conda-forge is already set up when we installed Miniforge3

 In the next session we will use conda to install some of the key packages we will use in MDS.